The SWS Impact

 Stanford expects all partners, consultants, and vendors to abide by Stanford's evolving information security and minimum server and application security policies.
-We’ve significantly reduced the number of unsupported, non-responsive and one-off websites by retiring them and developing new, more modern ones in their place on Stanford Sites with stable support for our clients long after their website launched.
+We’ve significantly reduced the number of unsupported, non-responsive and one-off websites by retiring them and developing new, more modern ones in their place with stable support for our clients long after launch.

-These actions, along with increasing compliance with university branding, security, and accessibility standards, relieve some of the maintenance burden from website owners while reducing the university’s risk of security breaches from unpatched code or servers.
+These actions, along with increasing compliance with university branding, security, and accessibility standards, relieve the maintenance burden from website owners and reduce the university’s risk of security breaches from unpatched code or servers.

 Saving university funds

-We’ve made building websites at Stanford more affordable by reducing development and design costs passed on to the client by reusing tools and templates – like Stanford Sites Jumpstart – that can be implemented across the university, especially on behalf of smaller departments, labs, and centers.
+We’ve made building websites at Stanford more affordable by reducing development and design costs passed on to the client by reusing tools and templates that can be implemented across the university, especially on behalf of smaller departments, labs, and centers.
 These shared assets make our work faster, too, so we can reach more clients across the university.

 This has resulted in a decrease of university funds going to outside vendors, who build each website from scratch and may charge for ongoing updates and support.

-“We hope our efforts are saving the university money every day, allowing the money that might have gone to some web vendor to instead stay in research, teaching and health care budgets,” said Sara Worrell-Berg, Director of Stanford Web Services.
+“We hope our efforts are saving the university money every day, allowing the money that might have gone to a vendor to instead stay in research, teaching and health care budgets,” said Sara Worrell-Berg, Director of Stanford Web Services.